NYC Subway Safety Guide for Solo Travelers

 Top Concerns

-• Late-night travel
+• Late-night rides

 • Crowded platforms